-On behalf of the European Commission, Ars Electronica in collaboration with BOZAR and Waag Society issues an open call for entries to a competition that determined the second recipients of STARTS, prestigious and—with two €20,000 prizes—highly endowed awards.
+On behalf of the European Commission, Ars Electronica in collaboration with BOZAR and Waag Society is issuing an open call for entries to a competition that will determine the third recipients of STARTS Prize, prestigious and—with two €20,000 prizes—highly endowed awards.
 Expressly encouraged are innovative projects at the interface of science, technology and art.

-- In May 2017, the prizewinners and their works will be presented to the public at a press conference.
+- The prizewinners and their works will be presented to the public at a press conference at the latest in June 2018.

-- They will be publically honored in September 2017.
+- They will be publically honored in September/October 2018.

 Innovation in and for Europe